-- a.
-If the parties reach an agreement during the FCS session and both parties are self-represented, the counselor may prepare a written agreement that will be approved and signed by the parties and filed with the court. - b.
+a.
+If the parties reach an agreement during the FCS session and both parties are self-represented, the counselor may prepare a written agreement that will be approved and signed by the parties and filed with the court.

+- b.
 If the parties do not reach an agreement during the FCS session, the counselor will submit a comprehensive written report to the court that includes, but is not limited to, a custody and visitation recommendation and the reasons for the recommendation. - 2.
 Court's Consideration of Report.
 Absent timely evidentiary objections, the entire FCS report will be considered by the court and may be used as a basis for the court's order. - C. Subpoena Process.
-As employees of the Superior Court, witness subpoenas for FCS counselors, are governed by Government Code, sections 68097.1 and 68097.2, including the subpoenaing party's obligation for all statutory fees and salary reimbursements. - 1.
+As employees of the Superior Court, witness subpoenas for FCS counselors, are governed by Government Code sections 68097.1 and 68097.2, including the subpoenaing party's obligation for all statutory fees and salary reimbursements. - 1.
 Counselor's Availability and Service of Process.
 Before serving the subpoena, the party must first contact FCS to confirm the counselor's availability on the scheduled hearing date and time.
 After confirmation of the counselor's availability, FCS must be served with the subpoena at least 10 calendar days before the hearing along with the required fee deposit.

-2. Hearing Off-Calendar or Continued.
+2. Hearing Off-Calendar or Rescheduled Hearing

 - a.
-If the counselor's appearance will no longer be required, the subpoening party must notify FCS at - b.
-If the counselor's appearance will still be required, but for a continued hearing date, a new subpoena will not be necessary if the subpoenaing party does both of the following: (1) contacts FCS, at their earliest opportunity, to determine the counselor's availability on the continued hearing date; and (2) immediately provides FCS written notice that the counselor's appearance is required on the new date and time.

-- 3. If at the time of the hearing, the FCS counselor is no longer an employee of Superior Court, is on leave, or other circumstances prevent the Superior Court from producing the counselor as a witness in response to a subpoena, FCS will assign the case for another child custody recommending counseling session with a different counselor. - 4.
+If the counselor's appearance will no longer be required, the subpoening party must notify FCS at their earliest opportunity. - b.
+If the counselor's appearance will still be required, but for a rescheduled hearing date, a new subpoena will not be necessary if the subpoenaing party does both of the following: (1) contacts FCS, at their earliest opportunity, to determine the counselor's availability on the continued hearing date and time; and (2) immediately provides FCS written notice that the counselor's appearance is required on the new date and time. - 3.
+If at the time of the hearing, the FCS counselor is no longer an employee of the Superior Court, is on leave, or other circumstances prevent the Superior Court from producing the counselor as a witness in response to a subpoena, FCS will assign the case for another child custody recommending counseling session with a different counselor. - 4.
 Depositions.
 The court will not order depositions of counselors absent a showing of extraordinary good cause. - 5.
 FCS Files.
 Certain privileges attach to FCS files.
 The court will not order the production of any FCS documents without a prior in-camera review.
-A party desiring an in-camera review must serve FCS with a subpoena duces tecum for the file/documents at least 15 calendar days before the trial or hearing.
-If an objection is received, the subpoenaing party must file a request for order compelling the in-camera review.
+A party desiring an in camera review must serve FCS with a subpoena duces tecum for the file/documents at least 15 calendar days before the trial or hearing.
+If an objection is received, the subpoenaing party must file an RFO compelling the in-camera review.

 (Adopted 1/1/2005; Řenum.
-1/1/2006; Rev. 1/1/2008; Řenum. & Rev.1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. & Renum.
-1/1/2017)
+1/1/2006; Rev. 1/1/2008; Renum. & Rev.1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. & Renum.
+1/1/2017; Rev. 1/1/2018; Rev. 1/1/2019; Rev. 1/1/2020; Rev. 1/1/2021)